-Path to equal: New indices on gender equality and women’s empowerment
+Path to equal: New measurement framework on gender equality and women’s empowerment

-In 2021, a series of Voluntary National Review (VNR) labs will be convened on the margins of the High-Level Political Forum on Sustainable Development (HLPF) to provide an informal platform for experience sharing and reflection on the Voluntary National Review process.
-The labs will be held under the Chatham House Rules and will be open to Member States, the UN system, and representatives of major groups and other stakeholders.
+In 2021, a series of Voluntary National Review (VNR) labs were convened on the margins of the High-Level Political Forum on Sustainable Development (HLPF) to provide an informal platform for experience sharing and reflection on the Voluntary National Review process.
+The labs were held under the Chatham House Rules and were open to Member States, the UN system, and representatives of major groups and other stakeholders.

-UN Women is organizing a VNR lab titled “Path to equal: New Indices on Gender Equality and Women’s Empowerment” on 15 July 2021, 8–9 am EDT.
+UN Women organized a VNR lab titled “Path to equal: New Measurement Framework on Gender Equality and Women’s Empowerment” on 15 July 2021.

-This lab will highlight some of the findings from this work and its relevance for the preparation of VNRs, particularly in their assessment of the different forms of discrimination that women and girls face and their impact on society, and on accelerating progress in achieving the SDGs.
-It will also feature speakers from Member States, including from national statistical offices.
+This lab highlighted some of the findings from this work and its relevance for the preparation of VNRs, particularly in their assessment of the different forms of discrimination that women and girls face and their impact on society, and on accelerating progress in achieving the SDGs.
+The findings also put a spotlight on intersectionality through a comparison of outcomes for women and girls from different wealth/income quintiles for more than 100 countries.
+It also featured speakers from Member States, including from national statistical offices.

 - Ms. Céline Jacquin, Head of the Department of Evaluation of Geographic Information and the Environment, National Institute of Statistics and Geography, Mexico